 Typically, the beneficiary will be under 65.
 In this situation, you’ll have two Medigap Open Enrolment Periods.

 The first will start the same month your Medicare starts and will continue for six months.
 The second is as you approach your 65th birthday.
-It will start on the 1st day of your birth month and continue for six months.
+It will begin on the 1st day of your birth and continue for six months.

 Second Medigap Open Enrollment Period if You Cancel Your Part B

-The only other time you can have more than one Medicare Supplement Open Enrollment Period is if you cancel your part B. Once you re-enroll into Part B, you’ll get a second open enrollment window.
+If you cancel your part B, you can only have more than one Medicare Supplement Open Enrollment Period.
+Once you re-enroll into Part B, you’ll get a second open enrollment window.

 The second OEP will start at the same time as your new Part B start date and continue for six months.

 It varies from state to state and depends on the insurance carrier.
 In most cases, you can enroll in a Medigap plan six months before your 65th birthday.

 How do I prepare for my Medigap Open Enrollment Period?